sjoerd-verhagen/sjoerd-verhagen/README.md

-# Hi, I’m Sjoerd 👋
+# I’m Sjoerd, and I help organisations and people make sense of complexity.

 I help organisations and people make sense of complexity.